jackyko1991/surface-registration-tool/README.md

 2. Generate Projects (MSVC solution/ UNIX Makefiles)
 3. Compile and Run

-Compilation test on Windows 10 with MSVC 2015.
-Test on your own other platforms and compilers.
+Compilation tested on Windows 10 with MSVC 2015.
+Test on your own for other platforms and compilers.

 ## Initial Transform
-Registration initialization is specified by user matrix displayed by the 4x4 matrix table.
+Registration initialization is specified by user matrix displayed in the 4x4 matrix table.
 User may alter the transformation directly on the matrix table or by changing the sliders.

 ## Registration Methods
-The surface first passthrought the initial transform matrix, then registered by following algorithms:
+The surface first passthrough the initial transform matrix, then registered by following algorithms:

 1. Iterative Closest Point (ICP)

 	Users may refer to the documentation [here](https://www.vtk.org/doc/nightly/html/classvtkIterativeClosestPointTransform.html)

-2. Principal Component Analysis / Iterative Closest Point (PCA-ICP) PCA is adopted for initialization then implement ICP registration.
+2. Principal Component Analysis / Iterative Closest Point (PCA-ICP)

+	PCA is adopted for initialization then implement ICP registration.
 Suitable for asymmetric surfaces.
 Much computation expensive than method 1.
 Recommended for registering surfaces with small number of points.

 3. Iterative Closest Point by ITK (ITK-ICP)

 	ICP implemented by surface points as fudicial landmarks.
-Generally Faster method than PCA-ICP but converge speed is inconsisent for same surface pairs.
-Recommend for registering surfaces with small number of points.
+Generally faster method than PCA-ICP but converge speed is inconsisent for same surface pairs.
+Recommended for registering surfaces with small number of points.
 Users may refer to the documentation [here](https://itk.org/Doxygen/html/classitk_1_1PointSetToPointSetRegistrationMethod.html)

 ## Inter-Surface Distance Calulation
 Available in GUI mode with one-shot calculation to visualize localized inter-surface distance.
 The colormap will be removed whenever the source is moved.